Proof of Jury Duty For Employer: Everything You Need to Know

 - Don’t be caught off guard.
-As an employer, you should know that at some point some or all of your employees will get summoned to jury duty.
+As an employer, you should know that at some point, some or all of your employees will get summoned to jury duty.

-The Do's and Don'ts on How to Deal With Jury Duty as an Employee
+The Dos and Don'ts on How to Deal With Jury Duty as an Employee

-The following are some do’s and don’ts on how to deal with jury duty as an employee:
+The following are some dos and don’ts on how to deal with jury duty as an employee:

 - Do tell your employer and manager as soon as you are summoned.
 There is no way to know exactly how long you will be gone.
-It could be one day, year, or even months depending on the case.
+It could be one day, a week, or even months depending on the case.
 You will also want to let your co-workers know so that they can plan for your workload while you are gone.

 - Do know all state and local laws pertaining to jury duty.
 You have protections as an employee, but they are different in every state.
 To be protected, know them yourself and be aware of your rights.

 - Do know your employer’s policy before you serve.
-You need to know how much you will be paid for your time, who is taking your place while away, and what you employer will do to handle your absence.
+You need to know how much you will be paid for your time, who is taking your place while you're away, and what your employer will do to handle your absence.
 This will help you feel more at ease with being away for a while.